ideesculture/meshviewer/README.md

 The objective is to create a simple object viewer that can well handle low-rez 3d meshes & textures for CollectiveAccess.

 ## Demo
-[Click here](http://www.ideesculture.com/3d/index.html) to see a live demo of the 3D mesh viewer
+[Click here](http://www.ideesculture.com/3d/index.html) to see a live demo of the 3D mesh viewer with some OBJ examples.

+Just select the example you want to show in the examples menu (on top left)

 ## Howto